DFE-Digital/early-careers-framework/docs/source/ecf/how-to-guides.html.md

 ### Submit a declaration to notify DfE a participant has started training

-To notify DfE that a participant has started ECF-based training, providers must submit a `started` declaration in line with [milestone 1 dates](LINK NEEDED).
+Notify the DfE that a participant has started ECF-based training by submitting a `started` declaration in line with [milestone 1 dates](/api-reference/ecf/schedules-and-milestone-dates).

-Confirm a participant has started training by using the endpoint:

 ```
  POST /api/v3/participant-declarations
 ```

 Request bodies must include the necessary data attributes, including the `declaration_type` attribute with a `started` value.

 An example request body is listed below.

+An example response body is listed below.
 Successful requests will return a response body with declaration data.
-An example response body is listed below.

 Any attempts to submit duplicate declarations will return an error message.

+{inset-text}Note, providers should store the returned ECF participant declaration ID for management tasks.{/inset-text}

 For more detailed information see the specifications for this [notify DfE that an ECF participant has started training endpoint](/api-reference/reference-v3.html#api-v3-participant-declarations-post).